DOFLinx/docs/docs/parameters/11_The_Parameters.md

 The process names are as they can be seen in Task Manager.
 For example

-> PROCESSES=Pinball FX2,Pinball FX3,PinballArcade11,Future Pinball
+> PROCESSES=Pinball FX2,Pinball FX3,Future Pinball,PinballFX-Win64-Shipping

 ## `PROCESS_ADD=`